dskrypa/cli_command_parser/docs/_src/intro.rst

 Getting Started
 ***************

-Simple scripts usually contain a single Command and implement a ``def main(self):`` method in that Command to be called after arguments are parsed.
+Simple scripts usually contain a single class that extends ``Command`` and implements a ``def main(self):`` method to be called after arguments are parsed.

-Multiple Parameters can be specified as attributes inside the Command to define how CLI arguments will be parsed.

-The ``main()`` function that can be imported from ``cli_command_parser`` provides the main entry point for parsing arguments and running the Command.
+CLI parameters are defined as attributes within that class that are very similar to properties.
+There's no need to specify a ``'--long-option-name'`` string for options, flags, and other similar parameters (but you can!) - by default, those are automatically generated based on the name assigned to the attribute.

 .. _hello_example: